 Bede doesn’t provide any dates, but the Anglo-Saxon Chronicle places Eorpwald’s baptism in 632.
 There are, however, grounds to believe that he was baptized soon after Edwin, and dead by 628 at the latest (see below).

-Bede says (HE II, 15) that Sigeberht was: “a most Christian and learned man, who was banished, and went to live in Gaul during his brother’s life, and was there initiated into the mysteries of the faith, whereof he made it his business to cause all his province to partake as soon as he began to reign.
+… in all ways a most Christian and most learned man, who, when he was an exile in Gaul, during his brother’s lifetime, had been initiated into the mysteries of the faith, whereof he made it his business to cause all his province to partake as soon as he began to reign.
 His exertions were nobly promoted by Bishop Felix, who, coming to Honorius, the archbishop [of Canterbury], from the Burgundian region, where he had been born and ordained, and having told him what he desired, was sent by him to preach the Word of life to the aforesaid nation of the Angles [i.e. the East Angles].[*] Nor were his good wishes in vain; for the pious labourer in the spiritual field reaped therein a great harvest of believers, delivering all that province (according to the inner signification of his name) from long iniquity and unhappiness, and bringing it to the faith and works of righteousness, and the gifts of everlasting happiness.
-He had the see of his bishopric appointed him in the city Dommoc, and having presided over the same province with pontifical authority 17 years, he ended his days there in peace.”
+He had the see of his bishopric appointed him in the city Dommoc, and having presided over the same province with pontifical authority 17 years, he ended his days there in peace.HE II, 15

-Later (HE III, 18), Bede elaborates, saying that Sigeberht: “had been baptized in Gaul, whilst he lived in banishment, a fugitive from the enmity of Rædwald.[*] When he returned to his own land, as soon as he became king, being desirous to imitate the good institutions which he had seen in Gaul, he founded a school wherein boys should be taught letters, and was assisted therein by Bishop Felix, who came to him from Kent, and who furnished them with masters and teachers after the manner of the people of Kent.”
+… had been baptized in Gaul, whilst he lived in exile, a fugitive from the enmity of Rædwald.[*] When he returned to his own land, as soon as he became king, being desirous to imitate the good institutions which he had seen in Gaul, he founded a school wherein boys should be taught letters, and was assisted therein by Bishop Felix, who came to him from Kent, and who furnished them with masters and teachers after the manner of the people of Kent.HE III, 18

-From 645–648, Anna gave refuge to Cenwalh of Wessex, who was driven from his kingdom by Penda, king of Mercia.
-Under Anna’s auspices, Cenwalh was baptized, and, according to the Liber Eliensis (I, 7), Anna assisted Cenwalh to recover his throne.
+From 645–648, Anna gave refuge to Cenwalh of Wessex, who had been driven from his kingdom by Penda, the king of Mercia responsible for the deaths of Anna’s prdecessors, Sigeberht and Ecgric.
+Penda and Cenwalh were pagans, but Anna was, says Bede, “a man of true religion, and altogether noble in mind and deed” (HE IV, 19), and, under his auspices, Cenwalh was baptized.
+According to the Liber Eliensis (I, 7), Anna assisted Cenwalh to recover his throne.

 The Liber Eliensis notes (I, 7) that Anna was buried at Blythburgh, Suffolk, “and to this day is venerated by the pious devotion of faithful people.”[*] There is a much cited ‘local tradition’ that the battle where Anna was killed took place at Bulcamp, across the river from Blythburgh.

 Perhaps Æthelhere was installed on the throne by Penda.
 He was certainly one of Penda’s allies at the battle of the Winwæd (an unknown river somewhere in the vicinity of Leeds), fought on 15th November 655, against, the Northumbrian king, Oswiu.
 Despite having the larger army, the battle was a catastrophic defeat for Penda.
 He was killed, and Bede says (HE III, 24) that: “the 30 royal commanders, who had come to Penda’s assistance, were almost all of them slain; among whom was Æthelhere, brother and successor to Anna, king of the East Angles”.
-Bede then seems to name Æthelhere as the cause of the war, but it is now widely accepted that this reading is caused by a scribe’s omission of punctuation and that Bede was actually naming Penda as the author of his own downfall.[*]
+Bede, seemingly, proceeds to name Æthelhere as the cause of the warfare, but it is now widely accepted that this impression is the result of a scribe’s omission of punctuation and that Bede is actually naming Penda as the author of his own downfall.[*]

 In 660, Æthelwald married-off his widowed niece, Æthelthryth (King Anna’s daughter, who had been the wife of Tondberht, deceased ruler of the South Gyrwe), to Oswiu’s son (and future king of Northumbria), Ecgfrith.